fcambus/telize/README.md

 If you are using Debian stable, the `nginx-extras` package have these modules compiled-in.

+For maximum performance, please make sure the HttpLuaModule is compiled against LuaJIT :

+	ldd $(which nginx) | grep lua

 ### Lua modules

 Telize requires the following Lua module :